FlexMeasures/flexmeasures/bvp/data/Readme.md

 ----------------------
 Just to be clear that the `db init` command is needed only at the beginning - you usually do, if your model changed:

-    flask db migrate --message "PLease explain what you did, it helps for later" flask db upgrade
+    flask db migrate --message "Please explain what you did, it helps for later" flask db upgrade

 You could decide that you need to re-populate (decide what you need to re-populate):